PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ![Frame Heading](../../assets/concepts/frame_heading.png)

 :::note
-For a VTOL Tailsitter the heading is relative to the multirotor configuration (i.e. vehicle pose during, takeoff, hovering, landing).
+For a VTOL Tailsitter the heading is relative to the multirotor configuration (i.e. vehicle pose during takeoff, hovering, landing).
 :::

 It is important to know the vehicle heading direction in order to align the autopilot with the vehicle vector of movement.